Siakam scores 31 as Raptors rout struggling Knicks 126-98

 Knicks: New York is 1-8 on the road. … G Frank Ntilikina started despite a left quadriceps contusion and a sore groin. … Seven of New York’s 14 losses have been by 10 or more points.

 Raptors: Toronto didn’t shoot any free throws in the first quarter. ….
-Like the Raptors, Boston (7-0), Miami (7-0) and Philadelphia (8-0) have yet to lose at home. … Toronto won seven straight home games to begin the 2018-19 season. … The Raptors set a season high with 21 made 3-pointers
+Like the Raptors, Boston (7-0), Miami (7-0) and Philadelphia (8-0) have yet to lose at home. … Toronto won seven straight home games to begin the 2018-19 season. … Anunoby recorded his first career double-double. … The Raptors led by double digits the entire second half.

 KIND OF A BIG DEAL